christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

   });
 {% endhighlight %}

 Okay, so what did we do here?
 First of all we defined the actions that we will use shortly.
 Then we created a store that is responsible for changing all the state in our application.
 To populate our scope with the state from the store we use the **store.addStateTo($scope)** method.
-So in our HTML we can now do this:
+So in our HTML we can now grab state like normal:

 {% highlight html %}
 {% raw %}